o3de/o3de.org/content/docs/user-guide/components/reference/terrain/surface-material-list.md

 The **Terrain Surface Materials List** component defines mappings between surface types and render materials.
 You can use this to change the appearance of a surface type within different areas of your game.
 When you assign a material to a surface type, all the visible surfaces of that type, within the bounds of the required [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape/) component, will adopt that material.

 This component makes use of [macro materials](/docs/user-guide/components/reference/terrain/terrain-macro-material) and [detail materials](/docs/user-guide/components/reference/terrain/terrain-detail-material/) across a large terrain surface and blends between them.
-This blending of detail materials with the macro material enables you to use small, high fidelity, tiled detail materials by creating variations in color and lighting across the terrain.
+This blending of detail materials with the macro material enables you to use small, high fidelity, tiled detail materials that have variations in color and lighting across the terrain.

+The blending is based on the surface weights of the materials.
+The three surface materials with the highest weight values at every point will be blended together with relative weighting to add up to 100%.
+For example, say you had the following surface materials/weights:
+* Grass = 0.25
+* Dirt = 0.125
+* Sand = 0.125
+* Rock = 0.05

+In this scenario, the blend will ignore rock, and the result will be 50% grass, 25% dirt, and 25% sand.

 For an example of how to use the detail materials with a surface materials list, please follow the [apply detail materials](/docs/learning-guide/tutorials/environments/create-terrain-from-images/#apply-detail-materials) section of the **Create Terrain from Images** tutorial.